Constitutional recognition of Indigenous Australians: 2015: Referendum Council

 The final report released on 30 June 2017 by the Referendum Council was largely supportive of the Uluru Statement.
 The majority of the council recommended that a referendum be held to change the Constitution to establish an "Indigenous voice to parliament".
 The first recommendation of the Final Report of the Referendum Council recommended:That a referendum be held to provide in the Australian Constitution for a representative body that gives Aboriginal and Torres Strait Islander First Nations a Voice to the Commonwealth Parliament.
 One of the specific functions of such a body, to be set out in legislation outside the Constitution, should include the function of monitoring the use of the heads of power in section 51 (xxvi) and section 122.
 The body will recognise the status of Aboriginal and Torres Strait Islander peoples as the first peoples of Australia.

 The council commented but did not recommend the establishment of a Makarrata Commission, which was outside its terms of reference.

 There was little debate in the media after the release of the Referendum Council's report.
 On 26 October 2017, the Turnbull government released a media statement that largely rejected the major proposals.
-It said that a Indigenous national representative body would "inevitably become seen as a third chamber of Parliament" and would not be supported by the majority of Australians.
+It said that an Indigenous national representative body would "inevitably become seen as a third chamber of Parliament" and would not be supported by the majority of Australians.
 The next step would be a Joint Select Committee to consider the recommendations of the existing bodies of work developed over the previous decade to develop a different set of constitutional amendments which would be acceptable to all.